Professor Matthew Rubery, BA (Texas) PhD (Harvard)

 My work focuses on modern literature, media, and reading practices.
 Originally from Texas, I joined Queen Mary in 2010 after teaching in Leeds and Philadelphia for a number of years and completing my doctorate at Harvard.
 My first book, The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford, 2009), was awarded the European Society for the Study of English Book Award for Junior Scholars.
 My subsequent books include the essay collection Audiobooks, Literature, and Sound Studies (Routledge, 2011) and the anthology Secret Commissions: An Anthology of Victorian Investigative Journalism (Broadview, 2012).
-My latest book is titled The Untold Story of the Talking Book (forthcoming from Harvard University Press).
+My latest book is titled The Untold Story of the Talking Book (Harvard University Press, 2016).

 In the 2015-16 academic year, I am teaching on:

 - The Victorian Novel

 - History of the Book and Reading Practices

 My research interests include modern literature, media, and reading practices.
 My first book, The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford, 2009), was awarded the European Society for the Study of English Book Award for Junior Scholars.
 Commissioned projects soon followed for The Cambridge Companion to Victorian Culture, Oxford History of Popular Print Culture, and Dictionary of Nineteenth-Century Journalism.
 My most recent work in this field is Secret Commissions: An Anthology of Victorian Investigative Journalism (Broadview, 2012), which documents how unsparing descriptions of poverty and social injustice became a regular feature of English journalism.
 Guardian journalist Nick Davies describes it as ‘a book full of amazing stuff—Victorian in its facts, but contemporary in its themes’.